thomas-neudoerfl/Image2Lines/README.md

 # String Art Generator 🎨🧵

-This project recreates the effect of **string art** — drawings made by connecting points on a circular frame with straight lines — using image processing and a greedy algorithm.
+This project recreates the effect of **string art** (drawings made by connecting points on a circular frame with straight lines) using image processing and a greedy algorithm.

 It takes an image, simplifies it into a grayscale intensity map, and then iteratively draws lines between pegs on a circle to approximate the original image.
 The result looks like an image "stitched" with thread.